chauff/cse1500-web-transcripts/_lectures/js.md

 ![DOM Example 2](../img/js-example2.png)

-Here :point_down: we have a page with two elements: a button and a text box.
+Here we have a page with two elements: a button and a text box.
 A click on the button will show `Hello World!` in the text box.
 As you can see there are different ways (we have listed four here) of pinpointing a DOM element:

 ```html
 <!DOCTYPE html>